mctweb/torphins-playgroup/content/pages/about.md

         image: /static/uploads/torphins-playgroup-0010.png
         download: /static/uploads/meet-the-team-sarah.pdf
       - description: Carol is our Lead Early Years Practitioner.
-Carol has been heavily involved with the Playgroup since her own children attended, and decided to join the team in 2017 and gain her SVQ Level 3.
+Carol has been heavily involved with the Playgroup since her own children attended and she decided to join the team in 2017 and gain her SVQ Level 3.
 Carol loves supporting the children with their communication skills, whether that be by reading together, singing songs or encouraging the children in